Hoshiarpur district: Bhrigu Samhita

 Hoshiarpur is also popular for old astrological facts where it is said to be that old documents where past, present and future birth of every person is written in detail, are safely kept at this place.
 Many people visit Hoshiarpur to find out about their past, present and future in every birth they have or had taken in the past.

 Significant cities

 Among the numerous ancient cultural centers in Hoshiarpur was town Jaijon.
 Said to be Founded by Jaijjat rishi around 11th century at the Shivalik foothills, Jaijon was a flourishing trade centre.
 It was also known as a centre for oriental studies.
 Noted scholars and exponents of Sanskrit, Astrology, Ayurveda and music visited this place for meeting.
 Music composers Pandit Husan Lal and Bhagat Ram and noted Pakistani poet Tufail Hoshiarpuri belonged to the same place.
 Jaijon also have a small old railway station from the British era.

 Ayurveda scholar Pandit Govind Ram Vatsyayan and Sanskrit laureate Acharya Vishwanath belonged to Jaijon.

-Mahilpur is an ancient village on the feet of Shivalik which was visited by Chinese Hiuen Tsang who wrote this village as Sri Mahipalpur in his notes.